-Access Program.
-The Access Program serves students in need of more moderate-to-intensive supports in academics, social-behavioral and organizational/study skills.
+Extended Resource Program.
+The Extended Resource Program (formerly known as Access) serves students in need of more moderate-to-intensive supports in academics, social-behavioral and organizational/study skills.
 Services may vary from small group, to individual 1:1 lessons, to in-class support.
-Students in the Access Program are served by a certified Special Education teacher and 3 Instructional Assistants throughout the day.
+Students in the Extended Resource Program are served by a certified Special Education teacher and 3 Instructional Assistants throughout the day.
 The program staff ratio is 10 students: 1 teacher: 3 Instructional Assistants.